wix-playground/dapperdox/docs/rewrite-urls.md

 There is nothing special about `MY_DOMAIN` in the above example, it is merely a convention.
 You can use any expansion text you like.

-You may pass multiple `-document-rewrite-url` parameters to Swaggerly, to have it replace multiple URLs or placeholders, particularly useful if you additionally need to configure URLs such as CDN location.
+You may pass multiple `-document-rewrite-url` parameters to DapperDox, to have it replace multiple URLs or placeholders, particularly useful if you additionally need to configure URLs such as CDN location.

-See [Configuration guide](/docs/configuration-guide) for further information on configuring Swaggerly.
+See [Configuration guide](/docs/configuration-guide) for further information on configuring DapperDox.

 !!!HIGHLIGHT!!!